Home/Projects/Rear Extension

 Yes, two-storey rear extensions can be permitted development provided the extension is no higher than the main roof, at least 7m from the rear boundary, and uses matching materials.
 Many two-storey extensions still require a full application because of side window overlooking or boundary proximity.

-Householder applications in London are determined in around 8 weeks on average.
+Householder applications in England are determined in around 8 weeks on average.
 Prior approval for Larger Home Extensions is usually decided in 42 days.
 Complex cases in conservation areas or on listed buildings can take 12 weeks or more.

 Does a rear extension need Building Regulations approval even if it is permitted development?